 Many Loyalists fled to Canada or England.
 The British government compensated some for their loss, but tried to pressure the United States into giving restitution.
 Under the Jay Treaty of 1794, the U.S. agreed to ‘advise’ the states to return Loyalist property.
 Some families are still trying to get their property back.

 Here, then, are stories of six Loyalist houses and their fate during the American Revolution.
-If you know of a Loyalist house that should be included, please mention it in the comments section.

 Henry Whitfield House

 When Joseph Pynchon purchased the Henry Whitfield House in Guilford, Conn., he was supposedly seeking a relaxing summer retreat.
 His timing was not good.

 The Whitfield House, built in 1639, has the distinction of being the oldest house still standing in Connecticut.

 The structure was built by Henry Whitfield, one of Guilford’s founders, before there was even a town in Guilford.
 Its stone walls helped it serve as a garrison for townspeople.
 It would later become an investment property for a wealthy English landlord who rented it to tenant farmers.
 Pynchon bought the house in November of 1772.

 Originally from Springfield, Mass., Pynchon inherited substantial wealth.
 He had Loyalist political sympathies.
 He also joined the Sandimonians in New Haven, an obscure religious group that originated in Scotland.
 Not only was he a Loyalist, the Sandimonians were pacifists, giving Pynchon’s Patriot-leaning neighbors two reasons to be suspicious of him.